fbpx

 Regardless of which species has sneaked into your Washington home, no one wants to find pests in or around their living space.
 If you have any questions or concerns about a potential pillbug or sowbug infestation, contact our pest experts today.

-How can you tell pillbugs and sowbugs apart?
+How can you tell pillbugs and sowbugs apart by their seven pairs of legs?

 If you’re wondering the difference between pillbugs and sowbugs, you’re not alone.
 Due to their similar appearance, telling them apart at a glance is nearly impossible, but there are a couple of telltale signs.